lab1092/blender-manual_ja/manual/render/cycles/gpu_rendering.rst

 On the other hand, they also have some limitations in rendering complex scenes, due to more limited memory, and issues with interactivity when using the same graphics card for display and rendering.

-Cycles has two GPU rendering modes: through CUDA, which is the preferred method for NVidia graphics cards; and OpenCL, which is intended to support rendering on AMD/ATI graphics cards.
+Cycles has two GPU rendering modes: **CUDA**, which is the preferred method for NVIDIA graphics cards; and **OpenCL**, which supports rendering on AMD graphics cards.
-The implementation of OpenCL is only in an experimental stage and disabled in official builds.

 Configuration